 Suffice it to say that having bought Fred’s place (yes we still think of it as Fred’s place) our aim has always been to do what Fred wanted to do but sadly didn’t have time to do before he was called to that great steam engine room in the sky.

 Would you believe when the boiler service engineer turned up 6 weeks later he stood on the doorstep visibly shocked and said “I’m a massive Fred fan, if you had said it was Fred’s home I would have made time to come the next day after you rang” aaarrgghh, that was our first experience of the power of Fred!
 The house was very cold and draughty even with the boiler fixed, of course when Fred was here he didn't feel the cold because he was used to working outside at great heights, so when his missus said she was cold, a typical reaction from Fred was “put another jumper you’ll be reet”.
-There were many (and I mean many) draughts that had to be plugged and sealed, and it’s a grade II listed building so all the windows are singe glazed so you can almost see the heat going straight out the windows.
-Let’s face it, there are some big windows, especially at the front of the house, so the heating bills are high.
-I have since fitted my own secondary double glazing, although it’s far from perfect but it has made a difference!
+There were many (and I mean many) draughts that had to be plugged and sealed, and it’s a grade II listed building so all the windows are singe glazed so you could almost see the heat going straight out the windows.
+Let’s face it, there are some big windows, especially at the front of the house, so the heating bills were high.
+However I have since fitted my own secondary double glazing, and it has made a huge difference!

 (c) Keith Langston - Perceptive Imaging